shubhvash/mern-template/readme.md

   - Serves the React app
   - Provides the JSON API for the React app using http

-MongoDB is not used in this template but can be easily integrated into the server app.
-If you want to see an example of how to use MongoDB using Mongoose with this template, have a look in the "mongoose" branch.
+Both FE & BE are in the same repo.
+Separate package.json for FE & BE.
+One root level package.json
+ESLint & Prettier added.
+MongoDB is integrated into the server app.

 The app is fully deployable to any PaaS like Heroku or AWS Elastic Beanstalk that understands how to build and run projects with a **package.json** file.